ianrelecker/dioxideai/README.md

 ## License

 This project is released under the [PolyForm Noncommercial License 1.0.0](LICENSE).
 You may read and build upon the source for personal or internal use, but any commercial/production deployment requires a separate commercial license from Ian Relecker.

-## Release Notes

-See [release-notes.md](release-notes.md) for the latest changes since v2.0.0, including the new model picker, unified stop control, expanded analytics, and refreshed tutorial guidance.